promptfoo/promptfoo/site/docs/red-team/index.md

 - [Competitor endorsement](/docs/red-team/plugins/competitors/#example-test-cases): Scenarios where AI might inadvertently promote competing products or services.

 See [LLM vulnerability types](/docs/red-team/llm-vulnerability-types/) for more info on model and application vulnerabilities.

 ## Best practices

-We recommend implementing a systematic process:

-- **Generate diverse adversarial inputs**: Start by cataloging the failure modes that your organization actually cares about.
-Then, create a wide range of inputs targeting various [vulnerability types](/docs/red-team/llm-vulnerability-types/).

-- **Set up routine evaluations**: Use an evaluation framework for LLMs to run these inputs through your system.
-This helps to catch fluctuations and regressions in quality.

-- **Prioritize and address vulnerabilities**: Set a cadence for reviewing flagged outputs and determine priorities for both the red team and developers based on severity and impact.

-Other things to think about:

-- **Define your pre-deployment vs post-deployment strategies**, typically with a focus on quantifying risk before changes are shipped to production.

-- **Integrate red teaming into your development pipeline** to flag vulnerabilities early, meet developers where they are, and address issues before they reach production.

-- **Focus on vulnerabilities for your specific application type**, e.g. [RAG](/docs/red-team/rag/), [LLM agents](/docs/red-team/agents/)

-- Although industry frameworks are nascent, frameworks like [OWASP LLM Top 10](/docs/red-team/owasp-llm-top-10/) and NIST AI Risk Management Framework can be used as starting points.

-## Best practices